Contact Burnham Law today!

 Like arbitration, mediation offers a variety of benefits.
 Mediation is less expensive, time-consuming and emotionally taxing than going to court.
 A good mediator will focus on the concerns and best interests of everyone involved, including any children of the marriage.
 He or she will also attempt to foster open communication and respect between both parties to help protect the relationship between moving forward.
 Mediation sessions are private and like arbitration, any matters the parties do not want to be made public will remain private.

 There is no hard or fast rule to determine whether mediation or arbitration is right for a divorce case and if so, which one is the best approach.
 In general, if both parties believe an agreement is possible without going to court mediation and arbitration may be a viable alternative.
 Some people find that mediation is more suited to cases with many issues that need to be worked out, whereas arbitration is better for cases in which many decisions have already been made but there are several remaining issues to address.
 Upon choosing the mediator or arbitrator, it is important that both parties are comfortable with him or her, as that will help increase your chances of a successful resolution that everyone is comfortable with.

 Whether you are stuck on child support or have multiple issues to work through, both arbitration and mediation can be viable options for your divorce case.
-Our skilled and experienced team at The Burnham Law Firm is fully prepared to act as your guide during your mediation or arbitration process to ensure your interests are protected.
+Our skilled and experienced team at Burnham Law is fully prepared to act as your guide during your mediation or arbitration process to ensure your interests are protected.
 Contact us for help today.